-It is not safe to grow food in aluminum containers because the aluminum can leach into the soil.
-This causes aluminum toxicity that will damage the roots and stunt the growth of the plant.
-It takes a lot of aluminum for this to happen but you’re better off not taking the risk.
+No, it is not safe to grow food in aluminum containers because it can leach into the soil and is toxic to plants.
+The toxicity will damage the plant roots and stunt it’s growth.
+There needs to be a certain level of aluminum to damage plants but it’s best not to use it when growing vegetables.

 There’s a lot more you can learn about using aluminum containers in the garden and its impact on humans and plants.
 I’ve also written about the effect of other metal containers on plants and what alternatives you have.

 Is it Safe to Grow Food in Aluminum Containers?

 Most gardeners have plenty of access to aluminum containers.
 While they’re often referred to as “tin can,” most of the canned goods we buy at the supermarket are actually stored in aluminum.
 Those containers typically go in the recycling bin, so why not use them for your plants?

 There are a lot of misconceptions about the safety of aluminum and you need to understand its impact on humans and plants.

 The Effects of Aluminum on Humans

 The biggest concern with using aluminum containers is ingesting the metal.
 While large amounts of aluminum are dangerous, trace amounts are perfectly safe and won’t have a major effect on your body.
 In fact, many processed foods already contain aluminum!